khaas-pentaho/KettleDynamicSchemaProcessor/README.md

 Pre-requisites:
 --------------------------
-- Pentaho 6.0 or above
+- Pentaho 7.1 or above

 Installation:
 --------------------------

 1. Place the KettleDynamicSchemaProcessor jar in the `<BISERVER_HOME>/tomcat/webapps/pentaho/WEB-INF/lib` directory
 2. If you plan to store the Kettle transformation in the Jackrabbit repository place the libpensol jar in the `<BISERVER_HOME>/tomcat/webapps/pentaho/WEB-INF/lib` directory.
-The libpensol jar may be downloaded from: http://repo.pentaho.org/artifactory/repo/pentaho-library/libpensol/JCR-SNAPSHOT/
+The libpensol jar can be found in Pentaho reporting, or may be built from: https://github.com/pentaho/pentaho-reporting/tree/master/libraries/libpensol
 3. Some useful CDE dashboards to help with development may be uploaded to BA server from the KettleDSPUtils directory.

 Usage: